 What is the treatment for glue ear?

 The best treatment for glue ear is time.
-In most children, episodes of glue ear get better without active treatment.
-For this reason, your family doctor may simply recommend regular appointments for up to 3 months so they can check your child's ears.
+In most children, episodes of glue ear get better without treatment.
+For this reason, your family doctor may simply recommend regular checkups for up to 3 months so they can examine your child's ears.

-If your child has fluid in the space behind the ear drum for more than 3 months, treatment options include:
+If your child has fluid in the middle ear for more than 3 months, there are some treatment options.

-This may be an option if hearing and development are normal.
-As children grow older they are less likely to have glue ear.
-This is because their Eustachian tubes get bigger and work better.
-The Eustachian tubes connect the space behind the ear drum (middle ear) of each ear to the back of the nose.
+If your child's hearing and development are normal, your doctor may recommend this option.
+As your child gets older, they are less likely to have glue ear.
+This is because their eustachian tubes mature to work naturally.
+The eustachian tubes connect the middle ear of each ear to the back of the nose.

-Some children with ongoing glue ear may require grommets - see the page on grommets (tympanostomy or ventilation tubes).
+Some children with glue ear may need grommets - see the page on grommets (tympanostomy or ventilation tubes).
+If your child does need grommets, your family doctor may recommend an appointment with an ENT (ear, nose and throat) specialist

-Longer courses of antibiotics have also been used in the past as treatment for glue ear.
-However, antibiotics only have a small impact on the clearance of fluid in the space behind the ear drum, and the benefit is probably only temporary.
-Because of this and concerns about the complications of prolonged use (including the development of antibiotic resistance, allergic reactions, diarrhoea and thrush) antibiotics are no longer routinely used as treatment for glue ear.
+Longer courses of antibiotics have been used in the past as treatment for glue ear.
+But, antibiotics only have a small temporary effect on clearing fluid from the middle ear.
+Because of this and concerns about the complications of long courses of antibiotics (including the development of antibiotic resistance, allergic reactions, diarrhoea and thrush), they are no longer a common treatment for glue ear.

 What can I do to help if my child has glue ear?